telerik/reporting-docs/designing-reports/connecting-to-data/expressions/using-expressions/report-parameters.md

 ---
 title: Report Parameters
-page_title: Report Parameters
+page_title: Using Expressions in Report Parameters at a Glance
-description: Report Parameters
+description: "Learn which Report Parameter properties support Expressions and how to configure them properly in Telerik Reporting."
 slug: telerikreporting/designing-reports/connecting-to-data/expressions/using-expressions/report-parameters
 tags: report,parameters
 published: True